Tom and Jerry: Robin Hood and His Merry Mouse

 Tom and Jerry: Robin Hood and His Merry Mouse is a 2012 American animated direct-to-video action-adventure musical comedy film starring the seven-time Academy Award-winning cat-and-mouse duo Tom and Jerry as well as the historical and heroic outlaw Robin Hood.
 Produced by Warner Bros.
 Animation and Turner Entertainment Co., the film was released on DVD and Blu-ray on September 28, 2012.

-The film was dedicated to the memory of actor, TV and comic writer and story and screenplay supervisor Earl Kress, who died on September 19, 2011 from liver cancer.
+The film was dedicated to the memory of actor, TV and comic writer and story and screenplay supervisor Earl Kress, who died on September 19, 2011, from liver cancer.

 Plot

-Robin Hood and his companion Jerry attempt to ambush a tax money transport going through Sherwood Forest; The transport is a setup for a trap by the Sheriff of Nottingham, Prince John's right-hand man who is accompanied by his henchcat Tom.
-However, thanks to Jerry's advance warning, Robin has summoned his Merry Men to the scene, ambushing the ambushers and successfully seizing the gold transport.
-When John and the Sheriff discuss this latest fiasco, the Sheriff deduces that Robin uses Jerry to ferry information to and from a spy inside the castle, and tasks Tom to catch Jerry in order to flush out the traitor.
+Robin Hood, his companion Jerry, and the merry men attempt to ambush a tax money transport going through Sherwood Forest; the transport is a setup for a trap by the Sheriff of Nottingham, Prince John’s right-hand man who is accompanied by his henchcat Tom.
+However, thanks to Jerry’s warning, Robin has summoned his Merry Men to the scene, ambushing the ambushers and successfully seizing the gold transport.
+When John and the Sheriff discuss this latest fiasco, the Sheriff deduces that Robin uses Jerry to ferry information to and from a spy inside the castle, and tasks Tom to catch Jerry to flush out the traitor.

-The very same night, Robin asks Jerry to deliver a love poem to Maid Marian (played by Red Hot), his secret contact and love interest.
-However, Marian is being kept company by Tom and upon spotting Jerry approaching the castle, he attempts to thwart the mouse but fails.
+The very same night, Robin asks Jerry to deliver a love poem to Maid Marian (played by Red), his secret contact and love interest.
+However, Marian is being kept company by Tom, and upon spotting Jerry approaching the castle, he attempts to thwart the mouse but fails.
 The Sheriff devises a plan to capture Robin at a staged archery tournament, with a kiss from Marian as an additional enticement.
 Robin cannot resist the temptation and decides to participate, despite the misgivings of his men.
 When Jerry is chased by Tom while delivering a ring of love from Robin to Marian, he accidentally helps him win the contest; the Sheriff unmasks him and Robin and his men end up captured.